Natural curls aren’t professional. …at least that’s what I’ve been told most of my life.

 This product is kind of like a gel.
 If you don’t like the feeling of products that act like gel, I’d stay away from this one.
 I like it because my curls need a fair amount of definition and KeraCare’s Defining Custard does a great job of defining my curls.
 I combat the hard-gel feeling by using the next product while I blow-dry my hair with a diffuser.

 After I apply the Shea Moisture leave-in and KeraCare gel, I blow-dry my hair using this diffuser.
 I usually stop twice while drying it and apply some argan oil.
 I don’t use much, just enough to add some shine and softness to my hair.
-I previously used coconut oil, but I like that the argan oil I use doesn’t leave an oily residue.
+Coconut oil was my old go-to, but I like that the argan oil I use doesn’t leave an oily residue.
 I always play in my hair during the day and I hate pulling my hands out and having them coated with oil.

-Try these products out and let me know how you like them!
+Try these natural hair products out and let me know how you like them!

-Pictured above: suit (Express), blouse (H&M), shoes (Jessica Simpson in tan/khaki).
+Pictured below: suit (Express), blouse (H&M), shoes (Jessica Simpson in tan/khaki).